fiorix/go-daemon/README.md

 (stdout and stderr) and write to a log file.

-It also handles all signals (SIGINT, SIGTERM, etc) and forward them to the child process.
+It also handles all signals (SIGINT, SIGTERM, etc) and forward them to the program being managed.
 On SIGHUP, **god** recycles its log file making it easy to integrate with logrotate.
+If SIGHUP is not supported by your program **god** can handle it without forwarding the signal and making the program immune to hangups using the *--nohup* command line option.

 The command line look like this: